Skip to main content Skip to accessibility

 You can charge your EV at home using a 3-pin plug or home EV charger.
 A Smart Charger from Jersey Electricity installed at home is 7.4KW.

-Most private individuals who responded to our survey charge their EV at home:
+Most private individuals who responded to our surveys charge their EV at home:

 When charging at home people usually charge 1 to 2 times per week.

-77% of survey respondents stated the cost of charging their EV was significantly lower than fuelling a petrol or diesel vehicle.
+77% of respondents in the September 2024 survey stated the cost of charging their EV was significantly lower than fuelling a petrol or diesel vehicle.
+Similarly, in July 2025, 77% of individual respondents found it was significantly cheaper to charge their EV than fuel a petrol or diesel vehicle.

 Jersey Electricity (JE) provides a fuel cost calculator that indicates how much can be saved from charging an EV.